 Funeral Home: A building or part thereof used for human funeral services.
 Such building may also contain space and facilities for preparation of the dead for internment or cremation; the performance of autopsies and associated surgical procedures; the storage and sale of caskets, funeral urns and related funeral supplies; and the storage of funeral vehicles, but shall not include facilities for cremation.

+Gallery/Studio: A building, or portion thereof, that is used for creating, showing, and selling works of art or crafts; a building, or portion thereof, where television, film, radio programs, and/or music recordings are made; and/or a building, or portion thereof, where visual or performing arts are taught or practiced.

 Gas Station: An establishment principally used for the sale of gasoline or other fuel types for motor vehicles.
 This definition excludes motor vehicle repair services and the sale of food and unrelated convenience or grocery items.
 See Also: Motor Vehicle/Equipment Repair, Retail Store.

 Greenhouse/Nursery: The use of land, buildings and/or structures for the purpose of selling lawn and garden equipment, furnishings and supplies.
 This definition specifically does not include nurseries and greenhouses that are defined by the state as “agriculture” or “Accepted Agricultural Practices” and are therefore exempted from these regulations.
 See also Agriculture, Accepted Agricultural Practices.